5 min read

 Turing: judge behavior, but do not stop there

-Alan Turing gave us a practical way to think about machine intelligence: look at behavior.
+Alan Turing gave us a practical way to think about machine intelligence by shifting attention toward behavior.

 That matters because products are experienced through behavior.
 Does the system help?
 Does it respond usefully?
-Does it improve the work?
 Does it fail in ways people can understand?

 But for builders, behavior is not enough.